SyncProxy/sync-client/README.md

 default: "true"

 **tablesToSync**
-Force the list of tables to sync.
-In normal condition, should be an empty array.
+When using Auto Backendless database or NoSQL database without server database schema, you have the ability to discover schema from client's data.
+In that case, attribute tablesToSync must be set with the list of tables to sync from client to server.
-default: "[]"
+default: ""

 **customCredentials**
 If set, defines a custom credential function.
 Typically returns a {login, password} object which will be sent as-is to the server.
 If left blank, the credentials are managed by sync client using a login prompt.